sdivyanshu90/Agentic-AI-Zero-to-Hero/README.md

 - Every module includes pinned dependencies in code blocks, a pytest-style eval harness, and explicit security analysis.
 - The repository is markdown-first by design, but each lesson now stores its executable code in a sibling directory named after the module file stem.
-- Use `python3 tools/verify_lesson_artifacts.py` to verify the extracted artifacts, lesson links, and markdown structure across all 25 modules.
-- The extracted artifacts are meant to be inspected and executed directly, while the markdown focuses on explaining the code path in phase order.